fxboxed/eugo/content/europe/best-spots/_index.md

 **You'll find that London has something for everyone.**

 Want to dig deeper?
 Explore the different neighborhoods.
 Shoreditch has cool clubs, while Notting Hill is all about those picturesque streets.
-If you have more time, take a [day trip](https://www.timeout.com/london/attractions/top-london-attractions) to see some nature or Roman ruins.
+If you have more time, take a day tripto see some nature or Roman ruins.

 > London is a city that rewards exploration.
 Whether you're into history, art, food, or just soaking up the atmosphere, you'll find something to love.
 Just be prepared to walk a lot – there's so much to see!